Justin Turner Player Props: Red Sox vs. Marlins

 Justin Turner At The Plate

-- Among the qualified hitters, he ranks 43rd in batting average, while his on-base percentage ranks 31st and he is 64th in slugging.
+- Among the qualified batters in MLB, his batting average ranks 47th, his on-base percentage ranks 36th, and he is 70th in the league in slugging.

-- Turner has reached base via a hit in 52 games this year (of 76 played), and had multiple hits in 26 of those games.
+- In 67.5% of his 77 games this season, Turner has picked up at least one hit.
+He's also had 26 multi-hit games.

-- Turner has had an RBI in 28 games this year (36.8%), including eight multi-RBI outings (10.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Turner has driven in a run in 28 games this season (36.4%), including eight games with more than one RBI (10.4%).
+He has also driven home three or more of his team's runs in two contests.

-- In 47.4% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (11.8%).
+- He has scored a run in 36 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.